FelixResch/git-start15/document.md

 * Autolink
 * YAML front matter

+# Random Remarks

+There will be so many random remarks in this section just to test, wether commits and pushing work correctly.

 # Commonmark

 For a full documentation of the commonmark specification see: http://spec.commonmark.org/0.26/ (As you can see, autolink is quite neat)